-Protesters challenge emergency measures in Sudan, police fire tear gas
+Protesters challenge emergency courts in Sudan, police fire tear gas

 Bashir, who came to power in a 1989 Islamist-backed military coup, declared a nationwide state of emergency last Friday and sacked state governors, replacing them with military and security officials.

-This week, he issued a raft of edicts banning unlicensed public gatherings and awarding tough new powers to police.
-He also established emergency courts.
+On Monday, he issued a raft of edicts banning unlicensed public gatherings and awarding tough new powers to police.
+Emergency courts and prosecutors were also established across every Sudanese state on Tuesday.

 Security forces can now search any building, restrict movement of people and public transport, arrest individuals suspected of a crime related to the state of emergency and seize assets or property during investigations.

 There was a noticeable increase in the spread of protests across Khartoum on Thursday.
-Demonstrators were apparently galvanized by a call from the Sudanese Professionals’ Association, which has emerged as the main protests organizer, to challenge the emergency measures.
+Demonstrators were apparently galvanized by a call from the Sudanese Professionals’ Association, which has emerged as the main protests organizer, to challenge the emergency courts’ establishment.

 About 250 people protested on Sahafa Zalat Street, one of the capital’s main arteries.
 Police fired tear gas after several demonstrators tried to block off side streets using stones and burning tires to prevent security forces from chasing them.